 And if you want to “visit” from home, you can use technology to explore attractions virtually and maybe even get an inside scoop.
 You can view videos from the Phoenix Zoo and Hall of Flame Fire Museum, complete history-related activities from the Arizona Heritage Center and take a virtual tour of the ASU Tempe Campus.
 The City of Tempe has also created a Tempe at Home YouTube playlist with videos about everything from sing-a-longs for kids, gardening tips, art projects and fitness classes.

 Here are a few ways to take a virtual tour in and around Tempe.

 ASU Art Museum

-On the weekends, don’t miss Saturday Storytimes on Instagram and YouTube, featuring a book read by a museum ambassador.
-The first Saturday Storytime is a reading of “My Name is Georgia: a Portrait” by Jeanette Winter.
+Each week, look for new Saturday Storytimes on Instagram and YouTube, featuring a book read by a museum ambassador.

 Tempe History Museum